hdShang/arxiv-daily/docs/cs-CL/2025-08-23/papers/250816876v3-dream-to-chat-model-based-reinforcement-learning-on-dialogues-with-u.md

 ---
 layout: default
-title: Dream to Chat: Model-based Reinforcement Learning on Dialogues with User Belief Modeling
+title: "Dream to Chat: Model-based Reinforcement Learning on Dialogues with User Belief Modeling"
 ---

 # Dream to Chat: Model-based Reinforcement Learning on Dialogues with User Belief Modeling